mstrimas/gdal-summarize/README.md

 ## Summary Functions

-The default behavior is to perform a cell-wise sum; however, other summary functions are available via the `--function` argument:
+The default behavior is to perform a cell-wise mean; however, other summary functions are available via the `--function` argument:

+  - `mean`: cell-wise mean across layers.
+  - `median`: cell-wise median across layers.
+  - `max`: cell-wise max across layers.
   - `sum`: cell-wise sum across layers.
-  - `mean`: cell-wise mean across layers.
+  - `meannz`: cell-wise mean across layers after removing zeros.
   - `count`: count the number layers with non-negative value for each cell.
   - `richness`: count the number of layers with positive values for each